 □ Aluminum cover for emergencies.

-□ Good advice: an excursion not bring metal objects (necklaces, ….) or abandon them on the spot in case of storms.
+□ Good advice: while in excursion do not bring metal objects (necklaces, ….), or abandon them on the spot in case of storms.

 □ Ski and rackets